Chapter 7 – Post-Morrison

 I once wrote a report querying the need to waste large amounts of money simply to park a dozen or so unhappy, run-of-the-mill, largely non-Russian speaking Australians in the middle of Moscow while surrounded by this army of KGB-briefed operatives trying hard to run entrapment stunts against them.

-If we were not prepared to do as the Soviets did — rely entirely on staff sent from Moscow – then it would be much cheaper and safer to close the whole operation down and have a couple of competent officials based in Vienna fly in every week or so to stay at a hotel, handle whatever consular, diplomatic or reporting work that was needed, and fly out.
+If we were not prepared to do as the Soviets did — rely entirely on staff sent from Moscow cooped up in a big embassy – then it would be much cheaper and safer to close the whole operation down and have a couple of competent officials based in Vienna fly in every week or so to stay at a hotel, handle whatever consular, diplomatic or reporting work that was needed, and fly out.

 Meanwhile we would invite the Soviets to do the same with their Canberra Embassy (they could fly in from Djakarta).
 In the process a large army of KGB spies and ASIO sleuths would be put out of business.